-This is an envious quality of these boots, especially considering their low price since most tennis shoes do not last beyond 3-6 months of moderate usage.
+This is an envious quality of these best shoes with ankle support, especially considering their low price since most tennis shoes do not last beyond 3-6 months of moderate usage.

 What makes the Target 2s ideal for ankle support, however, is not only their leather induced comfort but also their wide toe compartment and the strategic positing of the lacing eyes.

 Both of these qualities merge to enable easier movements of the feet during intense tennis games, as your feet have enough space to spread out and avoid being strained against the leather.

 Asics is renowned for their gel-infused footwear, and the new GT-2000 4 shoes raise that cushioning mechanism to a whole new degree.
 This advanced comfort and stability are exactly what makes these Asics so suitable for ankle support.

 Construction and Material